-Skilled nursing care and rehabilitation services provided on a daily basis, in a skilled nursing facility (SNF).
-Examples of SNF care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.
+Skilled nursing care and therapy services provided on a daily basis, in a skilled nursing facility.
+Examples of skilled nursing facility care include physical therapy or intravenous injections that can only be given by a

 A state program that gets money from the federal government to give free local health insurance counseling to people with Medicare.

 A state agency that regulates insurance and can provide information about Medigap policies and other private health insurance.